 WordPress is an exceedingly popular all-in-one content management system used to build out fairly detailed, customized websites.
 About 25% of all websites are powered by WordPress.
-Technically, this platform isn’t predisposition to support an online shop.
+Technically, this platform isn’t predisposed to support an online shop.
 But you can still make modifications to accommodate one.
 In order to create an e-commerce site, you must install additional plugins (such as WooCommerce) and make other adjustments from there.

-When WordPress first launched, it was a platform to build out blogs, which sparked a huge trend at the beginning of the century.
+When WordPress first launched, it was a platform to build blogs, which sparked a huge trend at the beginning of the century.
 Now, the WordPress community has built a variety of templates and plugins to help any business operate directly from the platform.

 How Much Does it Cost to Use WordPress?

-WordPress is a free software.
-But the pricetag can rack up quickly once you factor in the cost of your domain name, hosting, and any premium themes or plugins.
+WordPress is free software.
+But the price tag can rack up quickly once you factor in the cost of your domain name, hosting, and any premium themes or plugins.
 There are a lot of factors that play into how much you’ll spend so it’s difficult to give a definitive price range.
 Some sites might cost somewhere in the low hundreds while others can creep up to the tens of thousands.

 This is dependent upon who you hire to build your website and what you want to do with the website.
 As an open-source platform, the sky’s the limit when working with WordPress.
 A well-learned and educated developer can easily manipulate the code of the template to create essentially anything you want.
 But, if you have an e-commerce site with hundreds of products and you want to run it similar to an e-commerce giant like Amazon, you’re likely to spend more in the upper thousands.

 Remember, you’ll be obligated to pay a yearly fee for your domain and hosting too.
 This cost is outside of your web design and development costs.